On the small prime factors of a non-deficient number

 We now turn to smallest bounds on the fourth prime factor.
 Here, we must restrict ourselves finally to odd perfect numbers.
 This is because there are actually odd abundant numbers with three distinct prime factors; $N=945$ is an example.

-We will recall of the earlier results about odd perfect number is due to Euler. \begin{lemma} (Euler) If $N$ is an odd perfect number then have $N= p^em^2$ for some prime $p$ where $(p,m)=1$ and $p \equiv e \equiv 1$ (mod 4). \end{lemma} In fact, Euler's result applies more generally to any odd number $n$ satisfying $\sigma(n) \equiv 2$ (mod 4).
+We recall one of the oldest results about odd perfect number which is due to Euler. \begin{lemma} (Euler) If $N$ is an odd perfect number then have $N= p^em^2$ for some prime $p$ where $(p,m)=1$ and $p \equiv e \equiv 1$ (mod 4). \end{lemma} In fact, Euler's result applies more generally to any odd number $n$ satisfying $\sigma(n) \equiv 2$ (mod 4).

-We also note the following well known Lemma where for completeness we include a proof: \begin{lemma} Let $N$ be an odd perfect number.
+We also note the following well known Lemma where for completeness we include a proof. \begin{lemma} Let $N$ be an odd perfect number.
 Then $105 \not |N$. \end{lemma} \begin{proof} Let $N$ be an odd perfect number, and assume that $105|N$.
 Since $3 \equiv 3$ (mod 4), and $7 \equiv 3$ (mod 4), by Euler's result, we must have $3^2|N$ and $7^2|N$.
 But $(3^2)(5)(7^2)$ is an abundant number. \end{proof}

 Using the same approach we can further restrict the prime divisors of an odd perfect number.